 "Our preservationists must demonstrate the hard-nosed diligence of detectives, the technical skill of accomplished filmmakers, the aesthetic sensitivity of artists, and the allegiance to the truth of historians." — Jan-Christopher Horak, Director, UCLA Film & Television Archive

 UCLA Film & Television Archive is committed to preserving moving image materials.
-Until 1950, films were produced using nitrate cellulose film stock, a chemically unstable and highly flammable material that inevitably deteriorates and turns to dust.
+Until 1950, films were produced using nitrate cellulose film stock, a chemically unstable and flammable material that eventually deteriorates and turns to dust.
 After 1950, more stable acetate (or safety) film stock was used, but it also deteriorates, giving rise to "vinegar syndrome" or irreversible color fading.
 The Archive is increasingly relying on polyester film stock and digital means to preserve image and sound quality.

 With proper storage, film elements have the ability to survive, without deterioration, for hundreds of years.

 Watch video of Archive Director Jan-Christopher Horak discussing film restoration with TCM host Robert Osborne.